 Occasionally, conferences and other events are unwary enough to invite me to speak on the handling of social issues in media, pop culture, and social justice movements (sometimes they even invite me back!).
 I’m also a periodic guest on the radio, where I love discussing current issues and responses to them in progressive communities, as well as delving into the role of the media in society.
 The framing of social issues in media spaces can have a significant effect on how they are understood and interacted with by the general public.

-I split my time between various points around the world and a small town in Northern California (I remember when they put in the second stoplight) with an easily-riled pair of cats and a herd of marauding deer that seem to be under the mistaken impression that they are allowed in my garden.
+I split my time between various points around the world and a small town in Northern California (I remember when they put in the second stoplight) with a troublemaking cat and a herd of marauding deer that seem to be under the mistaken impression that they are allowed in my garden.